chrisgit/apex-playground/force-app/main/default/classes/LocalQuery/Readme.md

 Apex does not have any in built classes that can stream or map objects but it does come with a powerful object model and fantastic relational querying API in the form of Salesforce Object Querying Language (SOQL).

-This exercise is all about taking the result of a SOQL query and then reducing or filtering the results.
+This exercise is all about taking the result of a SOQL query and then reducing or filtering the results, other elements or chaining of iterators can be built on top of the basic filtering functionality.

 [Basic Filtering](Basic/Readme.md)